CharlieS540/MS1-Junior-Club/README.md

 ### Future Features

 * Results Page - A page users can visit to see results of recent events.
-* User Profiles - A login button to allow users to login to idvidual profiles.
+* User Profiles - A login button to allow users to login to individual profiles.
-* Profile Page - This chould have information regarding to their childs performance within the group including feedback, rankings, exercises and more.
+* Profile Page - This could have information regarding to their child's performance within the group including feedback, rankings, exercises and more.
 * Shop - Allows parents to purchase the junior club merchandise through an online store.
 * Add maps of where the events and camps take place and the home slope.